aleert/pylex/README.md

 ### Available options
 * --top=N : Print only N most common words.
-* --P|--pt-of-speech= : Part of speech as of nltk.help.upenn_tagset() (NN for noun,
+* -P|--pt-of-speech= : Part of speech as of nltk.help.upenn_tagset() (NN for noun,
                 VB for verb, CD for cardinal etc.)
-* --N|--node-type= : Node type to explore.
+* -N|--node-type= : Node type to explore.
 FunctionDef, AsyncFunctionDef and ClassDef are currently accepted.
-* --S|--split : Generate output for every *.py file explored.
+* -S|--split : Generate output for every *.py file explored.